jhumphry/ukraildata_etl/README.md

 basic structure, and from there the parts of the data that are useful for your specific purposes can be extracted.

-It was developed on Python 3.4, but should also work with Python 3.2.
-The Psycopg package is required to upload the results to the PostgreSQL database.
+It was developed on Python 3.4, but should also work with Python 3.2 or 3.3.
+The Psycopg (2.5+) package is required to upload the results to the PostgreSQL database.
 It is advisable to use the latest stable version of PostgreSQL, and versions before 9.1 may not work at all.

 ### Note